SaltysKing/XernSS/NoKey/readme.md

 ### Contact Xernar#0955 for free CDN Hosting of your NoKey Handler.

 # It is suggested to use the index.html as a turnstile type system if host so intends.

+## FAQ

+> How would I display the users IP, ORG, or Country on my website?
+     Simply make <p> with the IDs

+ ORG: Network Orginization Name
+  IP: Users IPv4 or V6
+  COUNTRY: Users Country